 I retired from acting that year, too.
 I had a wonderful time with this for over forty years, but finally had to admit to myself that I no longer could keep an entire script in my memory for stage nor did I have the stamina for early calls and long days of shooting for film.
 I don’t know if it was the CKD or age, but something was in the way and it simply wasn’t working for me anymore.

 I’ve also been honored to write for The National Kidney Foundation, KidneySteps, Is What It Is, Kevin MD, and Kidney Times.
-The Wall Street Journal, Gaucho Gazette, and The NephCure Foundation have all featured articles on both my books and advocacy.
+The Wall Street Journal, Gaucho Gazette, and The NephCure Kidney International have all featured articles on both my books and advocacy.

 My wonderfully supportive husband and I have separate offices, a must to keep us sane.
-We’re lucky enough to have two of our children here in Arizona, while one of our daughters still lives in New York and another with her husband in California.
-The finishing touch to our family is Shiloh, a rescue dog who rescued us at a time when we needed it.
+We’re lucky enough to have one of our children (one with a family of her own) here in Arizona, while one of our daughters still lives in New York and another with her own family in Ohio.
+The fourth daughter and her husband live in Texas.
+The finishing touch to our family is Shiloh, a big, white, fluffy, rescue dog who rescued us at a time when we needed it.